UCL-ARC/condenser-mkdocs/docs/stubs/kubeconfig.md

 4. In the bottom left corner, click on **Support**
 5. Click on **Download KubeConfig**.
 Your browser will download a file named `<cluster name>.yaml`
-6. Open the downloaded file in a text editor
-7. Remove the `certificate-authority-data` key and value

 This is your kubeconfig file.